Liz Bailey joins CRA's Antitrust & Competition Practice

 CRA is proud to announce the addition of Elizabeth Bailey as a vice president to the Antitrust & Competition Practice.
 Dr. Bailey specializes in antitrust,...

 Dr. Elizabeth Bailey is a Vice President at Charles River Associates with over 20 years of experience in antitrust and competition matters.
 She is an expert on antitrust, competition policy, and intellectual property issues across a wide variety of industries.

 She has advised clients on M&A proceedings before antitrust regulators in the US, Canada, and Europe.
 Her extensive industry expertise includes retail, packaged consumer goods, healthcare and medical devices, information and data technology, wholesale and retail electricity, oil and gas, among many others.

-Dr. Bailey is recognized as a Thought Leader by Who’s Who Legal, described as “a market leader who ‘can gain the trust of c-suite and board-level clients’” and is an economist that can ‘get deals over the line.’”
-She is “’an absolute go-to for retail mergers’ thanks to her ‘efficient econometric analysis and strong client-oriented approach.’”
+Dr. Bailey is recognized as a Global Elite Thought Leader by Who’s Who Legal and described by peers as a consummate competition economist, “a market leader who ‘can gain the trust of c-suite and board-level clients’” who can ‘get deals over the line.’”
+She is “‘an absolute go-to for retail mergers’ thanks to her ‘efficient econometric analysis and strong client-oriented approach.’”